Professional and Graduate Studies Student Information

 Students are expected to have their student account in a paid status prior to attending the first class meeting for a semester or moving into a residence hall.
 In order to have a student account in a "paid status", students must be either paid in full for the semester, officially signed up for an approved payment plan with the Office of Student Accounts, or a completed Deferment Form with fee submitted.
+Fall bills are due August 20, 2016 and Spring bills are due January 2, 2017.
 Students are expected to familiarize themselves with the payment due dates.

-After an internal review period, students who are registered for classes and have signed up for a residence hall room, whose student accounts are not in a paid status, by the published semester payment deadlines, will have their class schedules cancelled and their residence hall assignments cancelled for the term, and will be assessed a $100 Late Payment Fee.
+After an internal review period, students who are registered for classes and have signed up for a residence hall room, whose student accounts are not in a paid status, by the published semester payment deadlines, will have their class schedules cancelled and their residence hall assignments cancelled for the term.
+Should these students wish to re-register for courses, they will be assessed a $100 Late Payment Fee.

-Notification of withdrawal must be received by the Weekend College Office.
+Notification of withdrawal must be received by the Professional and Graduate Studies Office.
 Ceasing to attend a class, never attending, or notifying an instructor does not constitute official withdrawal from a course(s).
 Any and all tuition refunds are based upon the date that a student "officially" withdraws.

 - Prior to and during the first class session, students will receive a full refund of tuition charges.